angular/angular-seed/README.md

 sudo npm install -g http-server
 ```

-Then you can start your own development web server to serve static files, from a folder, by
+Then you can start your own development web server to serve static files from a folder by
 running:

 ```